inexio/thola/README.md

     - `read cpu-load` returns the current cpu load of all CPUs.
     - `read disk` reads storage utilization.
     - `read hardware-health` reads hardware health information like temperatures and fans.
-    - `high-availability` reads out the high availability status of a device.
+    - `read high-availability` reads out the high availability status of a device.
     - `read interfaces` outputs the interfaces with several values like error counters and statistics.
     - `read sbc` reads out SBC specific information.
     - `read memory-usage` reads out the current memory usage.